wpeventmanager/wp-event-manager/readme.txt

 Fix - Issue related to the Visual composer element for shortcode.
 Fix - Compatibility issue with Online event field with field editor.
 Fix - Issue related to changing fields in field editor for events.
 Fix -  Printed jquery issue on single event page.
 Fix -  Backen date format issue in event calendar.
-Fix - Default layout and calendar layout issue
-Fix - Issue related to View count on single event page
+Fix -  Default layout and event calendar layout issue Fix -  Issue related to View count on single event page

 = [3.1] 18-10-2019 =